siderolabs/talos/README.md

 of licenses or other licenses that require we provide you with the source code.
-If you would like a copy of the source code for this software, please contact via email: info at SideroLabs.com.
+If you would like a copy of the source code for this software, please contact us via email: info at SideroLabs.com.